 This animation illustrates a lunar eclipse where planetary bodies line up as the moon changes color.
 Earth obstructs direct sunlight causing the moon to appear reddish.
-Rotation, distance, and scale were modified for easier viewing.
+Rotation, distance, and scale were reduced for easier viewing.

 The animation was created with 3ds Max fire effect for the sun and animated texture color for the moon.

 A total eclipse of the moon occurs when the earth prevents direct sunlight from reaching the moon.
 When the earth blocks direct sunlight, indirect sunlight filters and refracts through the earth's atmosphere.
 Gases around the earth remove the blue color from light, often providing a beautiful orange red glow to the moon.